Fuyukai/chiru/docs/source/tutorials/01_basic_bot.rst

 first.
 Now, let's make the actual bot.

 Most (practically, all the useful ones) bots are based around responding to :ref:`events`.
-To respond to messages saying our name, we need an event handler for the ``MESSAGE_CREATE`` event.
+To respond to messages saying our name, we need an event handler for the :class:`.MessageCreate` event.
 Let's create a dummy handler that just prints every message we get:

 .. code-block:: python

-    from chiru.event import EventContext, MessageCreate
+    from chiru.event import EventContext, MessageCreate, DispatchChannel

-    async def handle_message_create(context: EventContext, evt: MessageCreate):
+    async def handle_message_creates(channel: DispatchChannel):
+        async for (ctx, evt) in channel:
             print("Got a message:", evt.message.content)

 Now, we need to wire it up to a bot.
-We can do this with the :class:`.StatefulEventDispatcher`:
+We can do this with the :class:`.ChannelDispatcher`:

 .. code-block:: python

-    from chiru.event import create_stateful_dispatcher
+    from chiru.event import ChannelDispatcher
     from chiru.bot import open_bot

     # Get it from the Developer Portal.
     TOKEN = "..."

     async def main():
+        dispatcher = ChannelDispatcher()
+        dispatcher.register_event_handling_task(MessageCreate, handle_message_creates)

         async with (
             open_bot(TOKEN) as bot,
-            create_stateful_dispatcher(bot) as dispatcher
+            bot.start_receiving_events() as collection
         ):
-            dispatcher.add_event_handler(MessageCreate, handle_message_create)

-            await dispatcher.run_forever()
+            await dispatcher.run_forever(bot, collection)

 Once again, you can run your ``my-bot`` script in your command line, and then start sending some messages in a channel you and your bot share.